kehan-li2/tp/docs/UserGuide.md

 * `n/`, `p/`, `e/`, and `a/` are **compulsory** and must each appear **exactly once**.
 * `nt/` and `v/` are **optional** and can each appear at most once.
-* You cannot add a contact whose name already exists in CareSync (case-sensitive).
+* You cannot add a contact whose name already exists in CareSync.
 * You cannot add a contact whose `VISIT_DATE_TIME` is in the past.

 <box type="tip" seamless>